pydicom/pydicom/doc/guides/decoding/decoder_plugins.rst

 so, each decoder for compressed transfer syntaxes has at least one decoding plugin which performs the actual conversion.

-An decoding plugin must implement three objects within the same module:
+A decoding plugin must implement three objects within the same module:

 * A function named ``is_available`` with the following signature: